United States airdate: March 8, 2002

 - Break the Haughty: Happens to SpongeBob when he slips and falls and the patties flip in the air which made him think that his "career" is over.
 That is until a patty lands on the grill which prompts him to continue "entertaining" the customers.

-- Comically Missing the Point: SpongeBob.
-Even in the ending.Mr.
+- Comically Missing the Point: SpongeBob when being in a commercial gets into his head.
+In the ending, he never snaps out of it.Mr.
 Krabs: Well, SpongeBob, looks like you've finally found your calling.

 SpongeBob: I'll say.
 I'm so glad I gave up fry cooking for this.